 Any questions regarding this Response to RFP should be directed to:

-Paul Lucci, Director ENA, (303) 575-6474 Denver

 Kim Ward (713) 853-0685 Houston, TX kim.ward@enron.com

 QUALIFICATIONS:

 Enron Corp. is one of the world’s largest integrated energy companies and operates one of the largest natural gas transmission systems in the world.
 As the largest natural gas wholesale marketer in North America, Enron is able to offer competitive pricing to its wholesale customers.
 Enron’s Internet address is www.enron.com, and the stock is traded on the New York Stock Exchange under the ticker symbol, “ENE”.